 The 20th Century: 1910 to 1919

-Miss Percy Powers became the first school nurse in North Carolina.
+Miss Percy Powers became the first school nurse in North Carolina in 1911.
 She cared for the school children in Salem (now part of Winston-Salem).
 She remained in this position until 1917 when the city of Winston-Salem established a health department and hired Nurse Powers as the supervising nurse.

 World War I, 1914 - 1918

 Although many European nations went to War in 1914, the US did not enter the War until April 6, 1917.
 Thousands of nurses volunteered for service including many from North Carolina.
 Madelon "Glory" Battle Hancock, a nurse from Asheville was the most decorated woman (not only most decorated nurse) from any country in all of WWI.
 For more information about Glory Hancock see her entry in the biogaphy section of this website.
 NC nurses who served and died in WWI include Lillie Dearman (Charlotte), Swannie Barker (Greensboro), Annie Revely (Greensboro), Etta Mae Perkins (Morganton), Beulah Moody (charlotte), Lucy Page (raleigh), Alyce Baker (Ayden), Effie Ray Hatfield (Sanford) and Lillian Williams (Charlotte).
 Please see the section about military nurses for a more complete list of those who served.

 The American Nurse Association (ANA) drafted its first model nurse practice act.
 The North Carolina State Nurse Association successfully lobbied the state legislature to modify the NC Nurse Practice Act to incorporate many aspects of the model proposed by the ANA.

 Willliam C. Morris's diary from OTEEN Veterans Administrative Hospital near Asheville, which discusses about the nurses in the hospital are in the western NC archives in Asheville.